 State of Maryland Law and Consent for HIV Testing

-1. The research team may continue to use the State form to document the requirements for informing potential research participants of the pre- and post-testing counseling required in the State of Maryland.
+1. The research team may use the Informed Consent and Agreement to HIV Testing form to document the requirements for informing potential research participants of the pre- and post-testing counseling required in the State of Maryland; if a research participant does not have a medical record, the research team must use this Department of Health form to meet documentation requirements.

 a.
-“The research participant (name) was asked to have an HIV test performed and provided with information about the test.
+“The research participant (name) was asked to have an HIV test performed and was provided with information about the test.
 He/she agreed to testing.
 The participant was provided with pre and post testing counseling in accordance with Maryland law.”

 b.
 “The research participant was informed she/he had the right to refuse HIV testing without penalty.”